rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 Files <strong>deleted</strong> after being committed would appear with a status of "deleted".
-Such a file can be retrieved using the git <strong>checkout</strong> from repository history.

 After a commit, the status command would show no files.